AmBha21/Theory-of-Computation/README.txt

     - respective nfa and dfa representations are printed out to the console
     - to view graphical representations of our automatons, please refer to pyTests/(dfa|nfa)_images/

+Testing:
+There are two test directories:
+1. pyTests: contains dfa and nfa testing suites
+2. dfa_to_min_dfa: contains test suite of minimizing dfa_images

-To test the program, cd into pyTests and run any of the (dfa|nfa)*.py test cases
+To test the program, cd into pyTests and run any of the (dfa|nfa)*.py test cases or look at the graphs produced under pyTests/(dfa|nfa)_images/

 *Note: State colored in blue is assumed to be the starting state for DFA, and Q1 is the start state for NFA